Codeception/codeception.github.com/_posts/2013-10-04-specification-phpunit.markdown

 Please note, that all the specification are grouped by context.
 In plain PHPUnit you would create each code block as a separate method.
 This way it's pretty hard to all the tests related to one specific feature, in our case - publishing.

 Ok, we got nice specifications.
 But can we also replace classical asserts with some more BDD stuff?
 Sure.
 We have another tiny package [Verify](https://github.com/Codeception/Verify) which is also inspired by Jasmine. `Assert` keyword is replaced either with `expect` (as Jasmine does) or `verify`.
-This asserts change the order of assetion to improve readability.
+This asserts change the order of assertion to improve readability.

 Let's rewrite our test with **Verify** so you could feel the difference.